Hard Time (film): Plot

-Though they have not yet made up with each other, Duffy convinces Logan to help him catch fugitive Sy Harkin.
+Though they have not yet made up with each other, Detective Charlie Duffy convinces Detective Logan McQueen to help him catch fugitive Sy Harkin.
 The rescue goes wrong, ending in a gunfight and leaving Flynn and Duffy seeking another paying job.

-As Congressman Robert Sinclair is giving a speech in the ballroom of an old hotel that is being renovated, his wife Susan and daughter Justine are taken hostage by Vietnam vets Flynn and Kenny, who blows up the ballroom and kills the audience, though Sinclair escapes.
+As Congressman Robert Sinclair is giving a speech in the ballroom of an old hotel that is being renovated, his wife Susan and daughter Justine are taken hostage by Vietnam vets Corporal Arlin Flynn and Kenny, who blows up the ballroom and kills the audience, though Sinclair escapes.
 Flynn demands to negotiate through Duffy, who helped him out of jail in the past.

 The FBI attempt to rescue Sinclair's family but are killed by various booby traps in the hotel.
 Duffy safely follows instructions from Flynn to the meeting point but is knocked out when Flynn discovers that he is wearing a wire.
-Logan arrives to see Susan's aide thrown to her death from a hotel window.
+Logan arrives to see Susan's aide Ricki Stewart thrown to her death from a hotel window.
 Higgs obtains weapons and he and Logan infiltrate the hotel through a basement window, but are overheard by the FBI and the criminals as they are communicating with Captain Waters on a walkie-talkie channel.

 Logan breaks into the room as Flynn is about to throw Justine out the window.
 Duffy shoots Kenny and Logan chases Flynn through the tunnels under the hotel, navigating a series of booby traps marked in Vietnamese.
 Logan offers to get Flynn help for his trauma from war but Flynn refuses and blows himself up, though Logan manages to dive and save himself and Justine.